PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Gather.
 Alias, producer/consumer, and scalar-literal evidence are explicit inputs; unrelated RANGE or Gather chains remain ordinary generated ops.

+Native Affine LayerNorm and expanded Swish recognition have a focused Torch- free owner in `pytorch_fusion_policy.py`.
+The LayerNorm matcher requires the named constant gamma/beta Mul→Add form and returns a module specification without mutating the graph.
+The Swish matcher requires an exclusive `Logistic(x) * x` diamond and rejects additional Logistic consumers.
+Producer, consumer, constant, canonical-name, and attribute-allocation collaborators stay explicit at this boundary.

 Generated constant and shape-tensor evaluation has a focused Torch-free owner in `pytorch_constant_policy.py`.
 It resolves direct integer constants and the bounded SHAPE, CAST/identity, GATHER/GATHER_ND, SLICE/STRIDED_SLICE,